xournalpp/xournalpp.github.io/docs/guide/help.md

 This website is intended to describe Xournal++ and its features reasonably well and complete, so that the average user can find out how Xournal++ works.
 We are working on completing its content.
 The website will replace the (rather incomplete) [User manual](https://github.com/xournalpp/xournalpp/wiki/User-Manual) on the Github repository.
-More technical questions (like how to build Xournal++ from source, or how to check out a pull request) that are relvant for technically more advanced users will still be presented in the [Github wiki](https://github.com/xournalpp/xournalpp/wiki).
+More technical questions (like how to build Xournal++ from source, or how to check out a pull request) that are relevant for technically more advanced users will still be presented in the [Github wiki](https://github.com/xournalpp/xournalpp/wiki).

 ## Github discussions